 After a few minutes of wandering various avenues in the cemetery, I find the grave for Ludwig Boltzmann.
 Appearing above Boltzmann’s solemn sculpted head is the equation for entropy, S:

 I imagine S might have once been related to microSTATES, but I believe W is related to the German word for probability: “Wahrscheinlichkeit.”
 The constant k is now known today as the Boltzmann constant.
-From a classroom decades ago at Simon Fraser University to a cemetery in the present on the other side of the world, my hand rests on the cool white marble of Boltzmann’s grave.
+From a classroom decades ago at Simon Fraser University to standing present-day in a cemetery on the other side of the world, my hand rests on the cool white marble of the grave.
 Which is then promptly followed by my gusty sneeze.

 Not only does S represent entropy, it’s also for Sneezy, Scratchy, and Snotty.
 I blow my nose for the Nth time, and I leave Boltzmann behind to search for Beethoven, Brahms, and Strauss.
 I can’t help but think about how my response to spring isn’t abating and how it might not go away.
-It is after all the delicious affliction of time spent in Europe, this week in mid-May and springtime in Vienna.
+It is after all the delicious affliction of time spent in Europe, this one week in mid-May, in the full bloom of springtime in Vienna.

 1 Statistical mechanics is a branch of physics where the description of a macroscopic physical system is in terms of the statistics of the motions of the microscopic constituents of the system.
 In a university-level physics program, ‘stat mech’ is typically introduced as a one-semester course or series of lectures at the sophomore to junior level which follows a one-semester course on thermodynamics.

-I made the pictures on 20 May 2018.
-This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-bS3.
+I made all images on 16 and 20 May 2018 with a Fujifilm X70 fixed-lens prime.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-bS3.